pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 3. After a raw node is created, the tick interface of the raw node will be called periodically (like every 100ms) and drives the internal Raft Step function.

 4. If data is to be written by Raft, the Propose interface is called directly.
-The parameters of the Propose interface is an arbitrary binary data which means that Raft doesn’t care the exact data content that is replicated by it.
+The parameters of the Propose interface is an arbitrary binary data which means that Raft doesn't care the exact data content that is replicated by it.
 It is completely up to the external logics as how to handle the data.

 5. If it is to process the membership changes, the `propose_conf_change` interface of the raw node can be called to send a ConfChange object to add/remove a certain node.